This post may contain affiliate links. Please see my disclosure policy for details.

 What are the Wagah Border Ceremony times?

-The Wagah Border Ceremony starts at 4.30pm in winter season and 5.30pm in summer.
+The Wagah Border Ceremony starts at 4.30 pm in the winter season and 5.30 pm in summer.

 How much does the Wagah Border Ceremony cost?